 Honrando a Nuestros Estudiantes (Honoring Our Students)

-The Los Rios Colleges have begun 100% remote operations including moving all classes and student services online until further notice.
+In response to the ongoing COVID-19 pandemic, Los Rios Colleges have moved to 100% remote operations.
 The Latinx Recognition Ceremony, Honrando a Nuestros Estudiantes (Honoring Our Students) is cancelled until further notice.

 The annual Latinx Recognition Ceremony, Honrando a Nuestros Estudiantes (Honoring Our Students) is a Los Rios Community College district-wide event that celebrates the accomplishments of students that have earned a certificate and/or degree in the current academic year, or are transferring to a four-year university.
 Students are encouraged to invite their family and friends to attend the ceremony, which includes music and entertainment, cultural performances, appetizers and refreshments and a keynote speaker.
 A colorful sash and printed certificate are presented to each student participant as mementos of this celebration.
 All faculty and staff are welcome.

 Register before or by Friday, April 24, 2020

 Fire Chief, City of Folsom / Social Science, Folsom Lake College – Alumni

 Felipe Rodriguez knew he wanted to fight fires since the day he happened to be at a station as a child for a toy drive.
 They were giving away toys to families in need.
 But college seemed like a long shot.